syntruth/Dice-Bag/readme.md

 negitive successes and are totaled together as described above.
 For example, '5d10 t8 f1' means roll five 10-sided dice and each die that is 8 or higher is a success and subtract each one.
 (Like in WhiteWolf games.)
-Because of this, the total may be negitive.
+Because of this, the total may be negative.
 If this option is given a 0 value, that is the same as not having the option at all; that is, a normal sum of all dice in the roll is performed instead.